 It might be a little bit but that will take the recipe longer to bake.

 Regarding the inside the oven to help minimize the mess.
 I’ll line the bottom of the oven with foil.
-Having foil in the bottom of my oven has caught a lot of spills.
+Having foil at the bottom of my oven has caught a lot of spills.

 Tip number 8 is about butter.
 Always have the correct butter consistency.
 Some recipes call for room temperature butter.
 Whereas other recipes, like pie dough, may call for cold butter.